-But before getting into customization, here is a small trick that will make you life easier.
+But before getting into customization, here is a small trick that will make your life easier.

-Normally you have to reload the page to see the changes you have made and saved inside you less files bu the less.js library introduces a feature that cuts the need of reloading the page:
+Normally, you have to reload the page to see the changes you have made and saved inside your less files but the less.js library introduces a feature that cuts the need of reloading the page:

-Append the #!watch query to the end of the url to your page, reload the page with new query string and that's it.
+#!watch query to the end of the url to your page, reloads the page with new query string and that's it.
 No more need for reloads.

 Changing the colors inside the less file is easy and you can use the less built-in functions to tune the color and then see the result by auto update feature of less.js.
-But there are times that you need a more straight an quick way of testing the css values, and that's the time when the "Developer Tools" come to scene.
+But there are times that you need a more straight and quick way of testing the CSS values, and that's the time when the "Developer Tools" come to scene.

 I want to adjust the corner radius of the buttons and I want to play with the value and see the instant update to the buttons.

-Right-Click on the element of your choice and select "Inspect Element" and "Developer Tools" appear including a panel, manipulating the html element tags on the left and another panel showing the css rules and values on the right that allows you to change the css value and see the instant update to the element in the browser window.
+element tags on the left and another panel showing the CSS rules and values on the right that allows you to change the CSS value and see the instant update to the element in the browser window.